caddyserver/website/src/docs/markdown/caddyfile/directives/log.md

 The `log` directive applies to the host/port of the site block it appears in, not any other part of the site address (e.g. path).

+When configured, by default all requests to the site will be logged.
+To conditionally skip some requests from logging, use the [`skip_log` directive](/docs/caddyfile/directives/skip_log).

 - [Syntax](#syntax)
 - [Output modules](#output-modules)
   - [stderr](#stderr)